-A merchant cash advance (MCA) was originally structured as a lump sum payment to a business in exchange for an agreed-upon percentage of future credit card and/or debit card sales. … The term “merchant cash advance” may be used to describe purchases of future credit card sales receivables or short-term business loans.
+A merchant cash advance (MCA) was originally structured as a lump sum payment to a business in exchange for an agreed-upon percentage of future credit card and/or debit card sales. … The term “merchant cash advance” may be used to describe purchases of future credit card sales receivables or short-term business funding.

 When you receive a merchant cash advance, your business gains upfront working capital in exchange for a percentage of future credit card sales.
 Merchant cash advance companies frequently partner with card processing companies to hold back a percentage of sales revenue.